Economy destroyed by Modi, why is there 'massive joblessness', Rahul asks in Wayanad

 I met with members of the press in Wayanad, earlier today.
 I’m attaching a short video with highlights of that interaction. pic.twitter.com/MA9aDNB93V— Rahul Gandhi (@RahulGandhi) October 4, 2019

-Gandhi on Sunday said the nine-hour traffic ban on the national highway passing through the Bandipur reserve has caused hardship to lakhs of people in Kerala and Karnataka, and asked the central and state governments to safeguard the interests of local communities, while protecting the environment.
+Gandhi on Sunday said the nine-hour traffic ban on the national highway passing through the Bandipur reserve has caused hardship to lakhs of people in Kerala and Karnataka and asked the central and state governments to safeguard the interests of local communities while protecting the environment.